 These economical checks require only rudimentary tools and give preventative maintenance that will save you money in the long run.
 Formula to make an RV last longer:

-- Battery – a weak battery becomes drained easily so you are always easy to borrow knowing that the magic safety net of re-charging will meet your needs.
+- Battery – a weak battery becomes drained easily, so you are always easy to borrow, knowing that the magic safety net of re-charging will meet your needs.
+If you think the battery is already deteriorating, maybe it’s time to buy and replace it with a new one.
+That way, you can prevent ‘starting’ problems during your next RV trip.

 - Oiling System: all the moving inside components lubricate themselves, so stop using oil-based lube on this system and instead use only water or salt.
 Next year I will experiment with a 12V sealed ceramic filter to replace the engine gasket.